JamshaidAhmedd/Event_Manager/README.md

 NB. we will ONLY run ```npm install```, ```npm run build-db```, and ```npm run start``` .
 We will NOT install additional packages to run your code and will NOT run additional build scripts.
 Be careful with any additional node dependencies that you use.

+### Event Manager Demo

+Additional routes are provided for managing events:
+* `GET /events/list-events` to view events
+* `GET /events/add-event` to display the add form
+* `POST /events/add-event` to create a new event

+Run `npm run build-db` then `npm start` to launch the demo.